A Palm Beach County Probate Attorney from Comiter Singer Baseman & Braun Can Assist with All of Your Probate Needs

 “No contest” clauses are unenforceable in the state of Florida.
 They are often inserted as an attempt to discourage interested parties from challenging the will.

 I have been named as the personal representative, but I am worried about making a mistake.
 Can a probate lawyer help me?

 Serving as the personal representative of a decedent’s estate is a big responsibility and often requires considerable knowledge about financial matters.
 For this reason, many personal representatives will hire an estate administration attorney to assist them in administering the estate.

-Contact Comiter, Singer, Baseman & Braun - A Palm Beach County Probate Law Firm
+Contact Comiter, Singer, Baseman & Braun & Schedule a Meeting with an Experienced Palm Beach County Probate Attorney

 We are an award-winning Palm Beach County Law Firm with deep experience in navigating the probate process.
 From simple disputes to complex problems, we make sure our clients’ interests are protected and the decedent’s intentions are honored.
 To schedule an appointment, contact us at 800-226-1484 to discuss your needs and how we can help.